Shape Selection Tool

 - Patterns aren't implemented yet.

 The shape selection tool has a nice right click menu that gives you several features.
-It is called up the same way as the pop-up palette.
+If you have an object selected, you can perform various functions like cutting, copying, or moving the object to the front or back.